Gridiron (cooking): Development

 Early examples of the gridiron were found in Pompeii.
 The Latin term is craticula, a diminutive form of "crates".
 This referred to their cross-hatched design, which appeared similar to a wicker basket, or crate.
 This is also used as the base for the word graticule, passing through French.

-In Mishnaic Hebrew, used by Jews in the 2nd-century CE, the word for gridiron is eskalah (אסכלה), a word borrowed from εσχάρα, with a slight corruption in pronunciation.
+In Mishnaic Hebrew, used by Jews in the 2nd-century AD, the word for gridiron is eskalah (אסכלה), a word borrowed from εσχάρα, with a slight corruption in pronunciation.
 Skewers with meat could be laid over the gridiron, or else meat laid directly over the gridiron.

 Manufacture in US

-There were numerous iron gridirons manufactured and patented in the U.S. in the 1800s.
+There were numerous iron gridirons manufactured and patented in the United States in the 1800s.
 These iron legged devices were used in a fireplace placed over the fire to cook food.
 Over time, gridirons have been developed specifically to accommodate the type of food being prepared and the cooking method being used.
 A combination hinged gridiron and spider was developed and patented in 1836 by Amasa and George Sizer of Meriden, Connecticut.
 A steel wire gridiron was developed and patented as early as 1889 in New Haven, Connecticut, by William C. Perkins, of the New Haven Wire Goods Co., who received a U.S. Patent #408,136 for a hinged gridiron that would hold the meat in place while broiling.
 A commercial hinged broiler or gridiron was designed for use in the Bridge & Beach, Co., 1898 vertical cast iron stove.
 This hinged broiler was manufactured by Luigi Pieragostini, also of the New Haven Wire Goods Co., and patented in 1939; U.S. Patent #2,148,879.